Error-331/code_tests/docs/bible/links.md

 Confident Peace - December 5 (When we set our minds on Christ, his absolute peace surrounds us; Confident trust leads to peace of mind and of heart; Why not lay back in the rest of his presence and turn our attention and imaginations over to his wonderful love?);

+A Great Cloud - December 6 (People around us choose to lay down their live in surrender and service daily; Wherever we see faith and love at work, there is evidence of Christ among us.);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;